COPA-DATA/grafana-iiot-services-api-datasource/README.md

 ## The Datasource does show errors when requesting data and the last log in was approx. 1 hour ago.
 Check in the Identity Management if the Grafana client definition includes the scope `offline_access` and it is allowed to use refresh tokens.
 Also Grafana's configuration file must include the scope `offline_access`.

-## The datasource cannot retrieve data from the Service Grid API.
-Make sure to log in at Grafana via the Identity Service.
-This is required to retrieve a valid OAuth2 access token for requesting data from the Serivce Grid API.

 ## Timestamps of Alarms and Events are displayed as numbers (e.g. *'1.57 Tri'*)
 Timestamps of alarm and event entries are encoded as UNIX timestamps.
 Using the table panel requires to specify column styles, which format those timestamps in the desired date format.